Can Minoxidil Cause Sexual Side Effects?

 Insomnia

-To learn more about the potential side effects of minoxidil and minoxidil interactions, check out our guides.
+Learn more about the potential side effects of minoxidil and minoxidil interactions with other medications.

 The Bottom Line on Minoxidil Sexual Side Effects

 Wondering if minoxidil causes side effects, sexually speaking?
-Read on for the TLDR on minoxidil and sexual side effects.
+Here’s the TL;DR on minoxidil and sexual side effects.

-If you’re experiencing ED and trying to figure out its root cause, you’re definitely not alone.
+If you’re experiencing sexual dysfunction and trying to figure out its root cause, you’re definitely not alone.
 Though it’s very unlikely minoxidil is the reason you’re experiencing the condition, erectile dysfunction treatments are available to help.

-Like most medications, minoxidil does have side effects, but they’re uncommon, not typically severe and most often resolve on their own.
+Like most medications, minoxidil does have possible downsides, but most often they’re rare, mild, and resolve on their own.

-Minoxidil has been studied for many years and is considered safe.
+Minoxidil has been studied for many years and is considered a safe hair loss medication.
 But it comes with a risk of potential side effects, like hair shedding, irritation, redness and headaches.

 Have questions about how treatment options for hair regrowth or hair thinning affect sexual function?
-Reach out to a dermatologist or healthcare provider to discuss your options for hair loss prescriptions, supplements and other over-the-counter solutions.
+Reach out to a dermatologist or other healthcare provider for medical advice and to discuss your options for hair loss prescriptions, supplements, and other over-the-counter solutions.

-To learn more about using finasteride and minoxidil together (and their side effects), check out our guide.
+Learn more about using finasteride and minoxidil together (and their side effects).

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.